khaors/geocompr/main.md

 <!-- Vector and raster models are vital to geospatial analysis [@longley_geographic_2015]. -->

 The *vector data model* represents the world using points, lines and polygons.
-This means, it supports data with discrete, well-defined borders.
+These have discrete, well-defined borders, meaning that vector datasets usually have a high level of precision (but not necessarily accuracy as we will see in \@ref(units)).
-Generally, vector datasets have a high level of precision (but not necessarily accuracy as we will see in \@ref(units)).
+The *raster data model*, by contrast, divides the surface up into a cells of constant size (*resolution*).

-The *raster data model* is good at representing continuous phenomena such as elevation or rainfall with the help of grid cells that divide the surface up into a cells of constant size (*resolution*).
+It is ideal for representing continuous phenomena such as elevation or rainfall.
-Rasters aggregate spatially specific features to a given resolution, meaning that they are spatially consistent and scalable (many worldwide raster datasets are available).
+Rasters aggregate spatially specific features to a given resolution, meaning that they are consistent over space and scalable (many worldwide raster datasets are available).
 The downside of this is that small features can be blurred or lost.
 <!-- todo: add figure(s) showing raster data and blurring? -->

-The appropriate data model to use depends on the domain of application:
+Which should you use?
+It likely depends on your domain of application:

 - Vector data tends to dominate the social sciences because human settlements and boundaries have discrete borders.
 - By contrast, raster data often dominates the environmental sciences because these often use remotely sensed imagery.